-We are a faith community as diverse as the many faces of Santa Fe.
-We regard every person as a child of God.
-We walk with Christ to love and serve all, reaching beyond our walls to the larger community.
-We are nourished by prayer, fellowship and worship in the Episcopal tradition.
-We believe our faith is developed with an ongoing commitment to learning and service.
+We are a welcoming faith community as diverse as the many faces of Santa Fe.
+Honoring every person as a child of God, we seek to walk with Christ, to love and serve those in need, in our own community and beyond.
+We worship in the Episcopal tradition and are nourished by prayer, study, and fellowship.

 Somos una comunidad de fieles en la que todo el que lo desea es bienvenido, una comunidad tan diversa como las muchas caras de Santa Fe.
 Al honrar a cada ser como hijo de Dios, aspiramos a seguir los pasos de Cristo, a amar y servir a los necesitados de nuestra propia comunidad y más halla.
 Adramos según la tradición Episcopal y nos nutrimos espiritualmente de oración, estudio y hermandad.

 This Sunday, August 2, we will meet with our architect Vic Johnson at 9:15 am to see the latest plans for our renovation.
 It will be your opportunity to see the plans, ask questions, and say what you do or do not like in a way that truly affects the outcome.